Wednesday 8 September 2021

 Welcome!

-Hello everyone, and welcome to Long Road.
+Hello everyone, and welcome to the course.
 You've had a strange two years, and unlike almost every student in history, you're coming to sixth form without having completed GCSE exams.
 We hope you're ready for the challenges ahead, and ready to push yourself harder than you ever have before (in a good way!)

 Expectations